-The third annual New England Machine Learning Day will be held May 13th, 2014, at Microsoft Research New England, One Memorial Drive, Cambridge, MA 02142.
+The third annual New England Machine Learning Day will be held May 13, 2014, at Microsoft Research New England, One Memorial Drive, Cambridge, MA 02142.
 The event will bring together local academics and researchers in machine learning and its applications.
 See the agenda tab for the list of presentations.

 9:50 – 10:00